rehierl/node-tree-outliner/6-the-bigger-picture/theoretical-purity.md

 users <-> developers <-> science
 ```

-As a link between users and science (e.g. mathematics), it is the core
+As a link between users and science (e.g. mathematics), it is the responsibility
-responsibility of those developers to figure it all out: How is science
+of developers (i.e. specifiers) to figure it all out: How is science involved?
-involved?
 How can it be used to produce an easy-to-use end product?
-And,
-how can we communicate whatever we come up with to our users?
-How do we
+And, how can we
-teach them to properly use "it"?
+communicate "it" to the users?
+How do we teach them to properly use "it"?

 Obviously, and in the context of this discussion, the end product is a
-seemingly minor aspect, which is none-the-less integral to HTML as a whole:
+seemingly minor aspect, which is none-the-less integral to documents:
 The ability to structure documents on a logical level.

 **TODO**